SHLFab/shl-toolbox/README.md

 # SHL Toolbox

 **SHL Toolbox** is a set of workflow-enhancing tools for Rhino, with a particular focus on fabrication file preparation.
-Developed at [Schmidt Hammer Lassen Architects](https://www.shl.dk/), The toolbox is deployed as an IronPython plugin for Rhino and makes use of the [rhinoscriptsyntax](https://developer.rhino3d.com/api/RhinoScriptSyntax/) and [RhinoCommon](https://developer.rhino3d.com/guides/rhinocommon/) libraries.
+Developed at [Schmidt Hammer Lassen Architects](https://www.shl.dk/), The toolbox is deployed as an IronPython plugin for Rhino and uses the [rhinoscriptsyntax](https://developer.rhino3d.com/api/RhinoScriptSyntax/) and [RhinoCommon](https://developer.rhino3d.com/guides/rhinocommon/) libraries.

 ## Getting Started